austincap/FreeSpeechShield/README.md

 # User submissions

 Users can submit a report to increase the violation count a given online community has as well as suggest we audit a new site.
 The latter option puts a new url in the queue for us to audit which will take anywhere from 1 to 6 months.
 While users don't make accounts, you can type in your email before you suggest a site to be notified when the audit is complete.
 This system is also used to request new audits on sites already in our database.

+# Rubric

+Criteria 	Excellent (3 points) 	Good (2 points) 	Poor (1 point)

+Number of sources

+Historical accuracy

+Organization

+Can easily tell from which sources information was drawn

+Can tell with difficulty from where information came

+Cannot tell from which source information came

+Bibliography

+All relevant bibliographic information is included

+Bibliography contains most relevant information

+Bibliography contains very little information

+We generate a subscore from a several true or false facts: